marekrozmus/react-swipeable-list/README.md

 ## React Swipeable List component

 A react component to render list with swipeable items.
 Items can have one or more actions on left (leading) and right (trailing) swipe and different behaviour depending on props.
+[See examples](#type)

 ## Demo